blainehill2001/Ginkgo-P/README.md

 Then, run npm i in the root project folder to install all necessary node packages. cd into kompare_backend and kompare_frontend and do the same.

+You will have to create an account with MongoDB [here](https://www.mongodb.com/home).

-Create a .env file with a value for MONGODB_URL as per their documentation
+Then, cd into kompare_backend.
+Create a .env file with a value for MONGODB_URL as per their documentation [here](https://www.mongodb.com/docs/manual/reference/connection-string/).

 To run on your local machine, enter 'npm run start'